dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 To solve this, the dbt Semantic Layer provides a platform where users can confidently leverage their data from within their tools. dbt Cloud's change management capabilities ensure that any user modifications made to core business constructs, like metrics or entities, are distributed into all the tools connected to the data platform.

 The dbt Semantic Layer is unopinionated about specific tools, use cases, or applications of data.
-Review some of the common use cases for the  dbt Semantic Layer below:
+The following summarizes some of the common use cases for the dbt Semantic Layer:

-* BI, analytics, and data science
+* BI, reporting, and analytics
 * Data quality and monitoring
 * Governance and privacy
 * Data discovery and cataloging
+* Machine learning and data science

 <!-- rewrite below little and would like to see if i can include a button or callout -->